 Why You’ll Love This Recipe

 Need to take something to the cookie swap?
-This is your date.
-Need a treat that takes only a few ingredients to come together?
-Salted Chocolate Toffee Bars couldn't be easier to make and take.
+This is your date!
+Do you want a treat that takes only a few ingredients to come together?
+Salted Chocolate Toffee Bars couldn’t be easier to make and take!

-Here's the best part...it's got everything you love wrapped up in one great bite!
-Buttery round crackers, decadent caramel toffee, crunchy pecans and salted chocolate....OH MY!
+Here’s the best part…these decadent cookies have everything you love wrapped up in one great bite!
+Buttery round crackers, decadent caramel toffee, crunchy pecans and salted chocolate….OH MY!
 I can hardly contain myself.

-Start by layering 2 sleeves of buttery round crackers in a 13 X 9 baking pan that has been sprayed with cooking spray.
-Next, melt 2 sticks of butter (1 cup) in a saucepan and stir in 1 cup of brown sugar over medium heat.
+1 – Start by layering buttery round crackers in a 13 X 9 baking pan that has been sprayed with cooking spray.
+Next, melt butter in a saucepan and stir in brown sugar over medium heat.

-Stir the sugar and butter constantly, allowing it to come to a boil for 2 minutes.
-Take off heat and stir in 1 cup of chopped pecans.
+2 – Stir the sugar and butter constantly, allowing it to come to a boil for 2 minutes.
+Take off heat and stir in chopped pecans.

 More Desserts to Love